 The discussion following the feeding of the 5000 continues in Capernaum.
 Jesus continues to use metaphorical imagery.
 The crowd is divided in its response to his teaching about his suffering and then ascension.

-Hello welcome to Series 6 and Episode 8, and we've entitled it ‘Jesus Divides Opinion.’
-We're in John 6: 60 - 71 which is the conclusion of a long discussion Jesus has with a big crowd crammed into the synagogue in his home-base town, Capernaum, after the Feeding of the Five Thousand and a return to Capernaum from the area of Bethsaida, where that great miracle took place.
+Hello.
+Welcome to Series 6 and Episode 8, and we've entitled it ‘Jesus Divides Opinion.’
+We're in John 6 and we're going to be studying verses 60 to 71 - which is the conclusion of a long discussion Jesus has with a big crowd crammed into the synagogue in his home-base town, Capernaum, after the Feeding of the Five Thousand.
+He returned to Capernaum from the area of Bethsaida, where that great miracle took place.

 Introduction and Recap

-To give some context here for those who may not have been following the episodes that immediately come before this one: the big story here in Series 6, is that Jesus is travelling around Galilee with his Apostles.
-He sent them out in pairs to places that he can't get to, to extend his ministry and there's just been a very remarkable miracle - the Feeding of the Five Thousand.
-We looked at the actual miracle in Episode 5 and, in the last episode, we looked at the fact that that particular miracle provoked a very significant discussion.
-To remind you a little of that story, which provides the background and the explanation of this discussion: some of the crowd on the mountainside near Bethsaida, in the north-east of the Sea of Galilee, noticed Jesus had come back by boat - they didn't see exactly how it happened because it happened in the night.
-They came back to Capernaum to look for him.
+To give some context here for those who may not have been following the episodes that immediately come before this one, the big story here in Series 6, is that Jesus is travelling around Galilee with his Apostles.
+He sent them out in pairs to places that he can't get to, to extend his ministry and there has just been a very remarkable miracle - the Feeding of the Five Thousand.
+We looked at the actual miracle in one of our episodes and, in the last episode, we looked at the fact that that particular miracle provoked a very significant discussion.
+Let me remind you a little of that story, which provides the background and the explanation of the discussion.
+Some of the crowd on the mountainside near Bethsaida, in the north-east of the Sea of Galilee, noticed Jesus had come back by boat - they didn't see exactly how it happened because it happened in the night - and they came back to Capernaum to look for him.
 We have to bear in mind that large crowds were travelling with Jesus most of the time and this particular miracle had had an enormous impact on people.
-Never before had such a large crowd been recorded as being with him - many thousands of people (we can calculate possibly up to 10,000 people in total if there's 5000 men and some women and children as well) and Jesus had fed them miraculously through the five loaves and two fish in the way that's been described in the episode where we covered the actual event.
+Never before had such a large crowd been recorded as being with him - many thousands of people (we can calculate possibly up to 10,000 people in total if there's 5000 men and some women and children as well.)
+Jesus had fed them miraculously through the five loaves and two fish in the way that's been described in the episode where we covered the actual event.

 In the last episode, Jesus leads them through a subtle and complex discussion where he's using metaphorical language to describe who he is.
 The principal image he uses is that he is ‘the bread of life.’
-The physical bread that he broke on the side of the mountain for the 5000 is just an outward sign of some deeper reality and Jesus describes himself as ‘the bread of life’.
+The physical bread that he broke on the side of the mountain for the 5000 is just an outward sign of some deeper reality and Jesus describes himself as ‘the bread of life’ in this discussion he had with the crowd in the synagogue in Capernaum.
 The discussion was tense and complex; people were unclear about what Jesus was exactly saying.
-There were some claims to divinity - to being closely connected to God the Father, of having come from the Father - that they found difficult.
-Some people said, “Well, surely, this is just the young lad from Nazareth!
+There were some claims to divinity - to being closely connected to God the Father, of having come from the Father - which they found difficult.
+Some people said, “Surely, this is the young lad from Nazareth!
 We know the family.
 How can he have any divine status?”
-All that discussion has gone on in the last episode and it was quite a tense discussion because Jesus was pointing out that his claims were much deeper than just the claim to be able to perform miracles.
+All that discussion has gone on in the last episode.
+It was quite a tense discussion because Jesus was pointing out that his claims were much deeper than just the claim to be able to perform miracles.
 He was actually calling upon people's loyalty, to believe in him, to trust in him and to find the meaning of their life through his mission - through his Kingdom, through his death, through his resurrection, through the forgiveness that he provides to those who believe in him - and people were confused and divided in their opinion.
 That's the immediate context for this particular discussion.
-John has already pointed out that, at the very end of the Feeding of the Five Thousand, such was the euphoria and the excitement of many in the crowd that they wanted to make him a ruler at that particular point.
-John 6: 14 -15:
+John has already pointed out that, at the very end of the Feeding of the Five Thousand, such was the euphoria and the excitement of many in the crowd that they actually wanted to make him a ruler at that particular point.
+I'll just read again what John says - we mentioned this in earlier episodes but it's worth repeating here.
+John 6: 14 and 15:

 ‘After the people saw the sign Jesus performed, they began to say, “Surely this is the Prophet who is... come into the world.”
 15 Jesus, knowing that they intended to come and make him king by force, withdrew again to a mountain by himself.’John 6:14-15, NIV